egberts/egberts.github.io-src/content/articles/ssh-openssh-bastion-host.md

 SSH Bastion Server is the most secured of any SSH server configuration: SSH Jump Server or SSH Proxy Server are most useful when used within the enterprise network or non-Internet part of your network (e.g. homeLAN, small-medium-business network).

-Well, maybe except for the proprietary Cloudflare SSH server which also boast secured logging of any and all SSH commands that goes through such a SSH bastion server.
+Well, maybe except for the proprietary Cloudflare SSH server which also boast secured logging of any and all SSH commands that goes through such an SSH bastion server.

-Typical interaction with a SSH bastion server:
+Typical interaction with an SSH bastion server:

-Step 1: Adding the private key (PEM file) to the key chain.
+Step 1: Adding the private key (PEM file) to the keychain.
 This allows the user to access the private instances without copying to the bastion host.
-This adds an additional layer of security.
+This adds additional layer of security.
 ```console
 $ ssh-add -k <PEM_file_name>
 ```
-Step 2: Check whether the private key is properly added to the key chain
+Step 2: Check whether the private key is properly added to the keychain
 ```console
 $ ssh-add -L
 ```